top of page

 What KPIs Are Really For

 The remedy isn't more data.
 It isn't better dashboards or more frequent reporting.
-It's recognizing that KPIs exist to provide credible evidence and insight to help leadership:
+It's recognizing that KPIs exist, and should be designed, to provide credible evidence and insight to:

 Strategy is a hypothesis, not a plan.
 And like any hypothesis, it requires constant testing and revision.